Presque Isle Lighthouse

 The following numbers can also be used for questions about weather or activities on the park:

 Volunteers are needed for the 2017 summer season!
 Please visit our volunteer page for more information.
 You can contact Mary Ambrose, the volunteer coordinator at:

 About the Lighthouse

 The Presque Isle Light Station, one of Erie’s most treasured historic sites, will be open to the public daily, Monday through Sunday, from 10 a.m. to 5:00 p.m. during the 2017 summer season.

 The Pennsylvania Department of Conservation and Natural Resources (DCNR) signed a thirty-five year lease, with the recently formed Presque Isle Light Station Board, to restore the site as a heritage attraction.
 The lighthouse is located at Lighthouse Beach, on the north shore of Presque Isle State Park, in Erie, Pennsylvania.
-Dating from 1872-73, the lighthouse was leased in 2014 by the Board of Directors with two over-riding goals in mind.

 Our Two Principle Goals

 Our first goal is to restore the lighthouse and grounds to a significant period of operation from 1901 through 1927.
 There are several photos from this era that will help bring authenticity to this phase of the project.
 Included in this year's plans are the restoration of a wooden fence surrounding the site, in place of the current chain-link fence, and also a repainting of the oil shed to its original brick color.